 Ulf Ellervik and colleagues note that there is no approved treatment for EKC, which is caused by viruses from the same family responsible for the common cold.
 EKC affects the cornea, the clear, dome-shaped tissue that forms the outer layer of the eye.
 It causes redness, pain, tearing, and may reduce visions for months.
-"Patients are usually recommended to stay home from work or school, resulting in substantial ," the scientists write.
+"Patients are usually recommended to stay home from work or school, resulting in substantial economic losses," the scientists write.

 They describe discovery of a potential new drug that sweeps up the viruses responsible for EKC, preventing the viruses from binding to and infecting the cornea.
 The drug removes viruses already in the eye and new viruses that are forming.
 In doing so, it would relieve symptoms, speed up healing (potentially avoiding impaired vision, and reduce and the risk of infecting the patient's other eye or spreading the infection within families, schools and work places, the scientists suggested.